San Diego Attorney Once Hailed as Rising Star Accused of Stealing Settlement Money from Clients

 A friend referred Kia Vaara to Williams’ firm, Slate Law Group, when she needed to hire an attorney.

-“She definitely advocated for me and she made me feel that I was in good hands," Vaara said, adding that Williams proudly boasted she was “adamant about being female empowered.
-“She wanted to help her fellow woman, and I was a single mother and she believed in me and I believed her.”
+“She definitely advocated for me and she made me feel that I was in good hands," Vaara said, adding that Williams proudly boasted she was “adamant about being female-empowered."

+"She wanted to help her fellow woman, and I was a single mother and she believed in me and I believed her," Vaara said.

 Williams won a $48,000 settlement for Vaara who recalled the day they went to the courthouse.
 Williams was wearing shoes that caught Vaara’s eye.
 Williams thanked her and then, “She promised me a pair of Prada heels and I still haven’t gotten them," Vaara said.